 What you should include in your graduate Baillie Gifford covering letter

-If you’re applying for a graduate position at Baillie Gifford, you must submit a covering letter and CV along with your online application form to be considered for the job.
+If you’re applying for a graduate position at Baillie Gifford (with the exception of the business operations programme), you must submit a covering letter and CV along with your online application form to be considered for the job.

 The covering letter is your only opportunity to present your experience and reasons for choosing the firm because the application form just requests personal details, work history and qualifications.